Send a message to the Governor using the contact form below!

 Assembly member Ting seeks to add to the list of lay persons, acquaintances, and strangers authorized to petition for a “gun violence restraining order” against a person in secret, without warning, without a professional opinion or evaluation, and without any or sufficient due process using unconstitutionally vague terms like “employer” and “coworker”— terms the statutes leaves un-defined and unbounded, thus making even a remote “coworker” eligible to “file a petition requesting that the court issue an ex parte gun violence restraining order enjoining the subject of the petition from having in his or her custody or control, owning, purchasing, possessing, or receiving a firearm or ammunition.”

-AB 2888 is, once more, revealing of its authors’ complete lack of regard for the civil rights and mental health care of California’s law-abiding, gun-owning residents.
+AB 2888 is, once more, revealing of its authors’ complete lack of regard for the civil rights of California’s law-abiding, gun-owning residents.
 AB 1014 was over the line, and AB 2888 – like AB 2607 – is over the top.
-Just we said about AB 2607 less than two years ago, this bill may sound like a Cold-War era memoir of living behind the Iron Curtain, but it isn’t.
+Just as we said about AB 2607 less than two years ago, this bill may sound like a Cold-War era memoir of living behind the Iron Curtain, but it isn’t.
 Sadly, this is the State of California, year 2018.
 Perhaps they are becoming the same thing.

 Tell Gov. Brown to VETO AB 2888 by sending him an email today!